A self-organized exhibition taking place in the private homes of Amsterdam-based artists.

 Bio:

 Kristiina Koskentola (1967 Finland) is a visual artist.
 She earned her PhD from the University of the Arts/ Chelsea College in London.
 Currently she divides her time between Amsterdam, and Beijing, where she overwinters.
 Koskentola’s recent work explores the boundaries of subjectivity and the agency of multiple co-actors.
 Her practice entails different levels of collaborations (including transdisciplinary and more-than-human subjectivities).
 How might unexpected encounters and bodies of knowledge entangle and propagate beyond the sites and contexts and traverse other realms?
 Transcultural and monistic perspectives, lived experience, materiality and coexistence are central to Koskentola’s ethically and socio- politically driven practice.
+These reflections manifest themselves as constellations of media including video, photography, materials, stories and objects, as interactive performative projects, publications and as lectures.

 HOME YUNJOO KWAK, LISA SMITHSON